Image: © Julia Waugh

 The artist defines their work through persistence, the critical texts sliced together between quotation marks are the noisy debris of a discourse.
 The work of art cuts up the world and leaves the relics of significance in it’s place.
 With the history of performance these issues become complex, the artist creates possibilities for an audience to loose the artwork in an effort to perceive it, there is nowhere to go expect within the experience.
 This concept of course has multiplicities and lingers in questions of perception, division and synthesis.

 There is a hospital room where a patient is waiting for bandages to be removed, a pink bow holds a white tag in place, it has a name and a date of birth.
 These are the endless whispers that pulls everything together in stories, on a bed where she was bound for her own safety, where she used blades to free her arms from these ties.
 Now when performing the sound of the cutting scissors reminds her of the mask she wore that pumped oxygen into her lungs.
 A flight from hospital in a nightdress took her to the city where she wandered looking for signs of a life, instead she found a collage of memories that were not hers, we can only ask what had happened since her training as a soldier?
-It was here that she then became interested in telling stories, or rather in the performance of stories and the whispers that precede the plume of incense, before it is all over when the dead become names that disappear into time.
+It was here that she then became interested in telling stories, or rather in the performance of stories and the whispers that precede the plume of incense, before it is all over and the dead become names that disappear into time.

 The white paper on a wall with the artist name and date of birth.